lhmouse/asteria/README.md

 6. Pass-by-reference function arguments.
 Return values are passed by value by default, but can also be passed by reference using the `return&` syntax.
 7. Minimal garbage collection support.
 Objects are managed using referencing counting.
-Primitive types are copy-on-write hence circular reference is impossible.
+Primitive types are copy-on-write hence circular references are impossible.

 # License